skokhan/DataScienceCapstone/Exploratory Data Analysis/README.md

-# Exploratory Data Analysis Using Pandas and Matplotlib
+# Exploratory Data Analysis (EDA) with Data Visualization

 Through exploratory data analysis (EDA) with visualization techniques, we use scatter plots, bar plot, and line plot to examine the data.
 This helps us identify which attributes correlate with successful landings, extract meaningful patterns and trends, and conduct feature engineering.

 ### Scatter Plots​

 - FlightNumber vs. PayloadMass;​
 - FlightNumber vs. LaunchSite;​
 - Payload Mass vs. Launch Site;​